josmar-crwdstffng/angular/packages/core/src/render3/STATUS.md

 ## `@angular/core` changes

 The goal is for the `@Component` (and friends) to be the compiler of template.
 Since decorators are functions which execute during parsing of the `.js` file, the decorator can compile the template into Ivy.
-The AOT compiler's job is to remove the `@Component` and replace it with call to `ɵɵdefineComponent`.
+The job of the AOT compiler is to remove the `@Component` and replace it with call to `ɵɵdefineComponent`.

-- ✅ `@angular/compiler` can patch itself onto:
+- ✅ `@angular/compiler` can self-patch onto:
   - ✅ `@Injectable`
   - ✅ `@NgModule`
   - ✅ `@Pipe`
   - ✅ `@Directive`
   - ✅ `@Component`
-- ✅ `ResourceLoader.resolved: Promise<>` Returns true if all `templateUrl`s and `styleUrl` have been resolved and application is ready to be bootstrapped.
+- ✅ `ResourceLoader.resolved: Promise<>` Returns true if all instances of `templateUrl` and `styleUrl` have been resolved and application is ready to be bootstrapped.

 # Testing / Debugging
 - ✅ in debug mode publish components into DOM nodes for easier debugging.